KeelanJon/keelanjon-site-frontend/README.md

-# ⚡ KeelanJon Personal Website — Frontend
+# ⚡ KeelanJon Personal Website — Backend

-This is the frontend of my personal website, built to showcase my work in web development, 3D design, and content creation.
-It’s fast, minimal, and powered by a modern tech stack — connected to a Strapi headless CMS for content management.
+This is the strapi backend of my personal website, built to create, manage and uddate my personal website.
+Hosted on [Strapi Cloud](https://strapi.io/cloud)

 ---